PostgreSqlStan/postgresqlstan.github.io/_pages/about.md

 This site uses the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme and is hosted by [Github pages](https://pages.github.com).

 Comments are welcome.
-Contact me via Twitter.
+Contact me publically or by direct message via [Twitter](https://twitter.com/postgresqlstan).